sanketkumaronline/Surfs_up/README.md

 While on vacation to Hawaii last year, i became passionate about surfing.
 I decided to open a surf and ice cream shop so that i can live there forever.
 In order to secure investment for the plan, i met an investor W. Avy.
 He is really interested in the plan but concerned about weather as one of his early investments in a surf shop failed because of bad weather.
 He has asked me to run an analytics on the weather dataset he has for island of Oahu.

 He liked the analysis i did on the weather earlier, but he wants more information about temperature trends.
-In particular, he likes to analysis of temperature data for month of June and December.
+In particular, he would like an analysis for temperature data for month of June and December.

 ## Results